dboutote/Easy-Banner-Widget/README.md

-# Easy Banner Widget
+# Easy Banners Widget

-An easy-to-use, customizable, call-to-action banner widget.
+Easily build call-to-action banners in your sidebars.

-The Easy Banner Widget is an easy-to-use widget that allows you to configure and display call-to-action banners in your site's sidebars.
+The Easy Banners Widget is an easy-to-use widget that allows you to configure and display call-to-action bannerss in your site's sidebars.

 ## Features

 * Configurable widget title.
 * Easily select banner color using built-in color picker.
-* Include `html` in your banner message.
+* Include `html` in your banners message.
 * Easily select text color using built-in color picker.
-* Easily link the banner to any url.
+* Easily link the banners to any url.
 * Choose the default (basic) CSS styling or roll your own.

 ## Developer Features